“How could I have been so stupid.” – President John F. Kennedy after the Bay of Pigs fiasco.

-This leads me to why I believe the promulgation of the Novus Ordo Mass was Pope Paul VI’s Bay of Pigs.
+This now leads me to why I believe the promulgation of the Novus Ordo Mass was Pope Paul VI’s Bay of Pigs.
 The failed Cuba invasion failed precisely because it did not do what its planners claimed it would do based on assumptions that, on later reflection were poor and very naive, and was executed because too few wanted to stand in the way of its momentum.
-The promulgation of the Novus Ordo Mass, it is arguable (and has repeatedly been argued), has been directly responsible for great numbers of Catholics leaving the Church, many churches and monasteries closing their doors, parishes having to combine, Catholic schools closing or becoming in practice non-Catholic, very low new vocations, etc, etc, etc. Perhaps the only difference is that Pope Paul VI was not around long enough to see the full effect of the results and exclaim: “How could I have been so stupid.”
-(I mean no disrespect to the holy father.)
+The promulgation of the Novus Ordo Mass, it is arguable (and has repeatedly been argued), has been directly responsible for great numbers of Catholics leaving the Church, many churches and monasteries closing their doors, parishes having to combine and downsize, Catholic schools closing or becoming in practice non-Catholic, very low numbers of new vocations, etc, etc, etc. Perhaps the only difference is that Pope Paul VI was not around long enough to see the full effect of the results and exclaim: “How could I have been so stupid.”
+(I mean no disrespect to the Holy Father.)

 And yet, and yet… in a sense he had profound insight.
 Perhaps the old Mass, and pre-council Catholicism in the west was, in some way, dead or dying.
 Not because numbers were low, but because so many Catholics took the old rite for granted.
 He says just as much in his general audience address.
 Today we are seeing a resurgence of interest in the TLM, but this time with great passion and actual participation by the laity.
-Piety now seems to be combined with hearts on fire.
+Piety now seems to be combined with hearts on fire on the one hand and knowledge on the other.
+The laity are studying the old Mass, learning what it means, comparing it to the new.
 Perhaps the pendulum is swinging back, driven by a renewed interest founded on a renewed understanding and thus aiming towards an authentic realization of the value and purpose of worship itself.

 Like I said at the beginning, half cocked.